Menu

 required: true

-When consent_required: true, Claude will show a confirmation dialog before executing the tool.
+When consent_required: true, the agent shows a confirmation dialog before executing.

 Constraints